-A major objective of the TRACE investigation was to explore the relation between diffusion of the surface magnetic fields and the changes in heating and structure throughout the Transition Region and Corona.
-The simultaneous movies of the 6000 to 10,000,000 degree K volume of the solar atmosphere allowed us to determine the rate of change of the magnetic topology and the nature of the local restructuring and reconnection processes.
+Another major objective of the TRACE investigation was to explore the relation between diffusion of magnetic fields on the solar surface, and the resulting changes in heating and structure throughout the upper solar atmosphere.
+TRACE data allowed us to determine the rate at which magnetic topology changes, as well as the nature of local magnetic restructuring and reconnection processes.

 TRACE was the first mission to image an entire cycle of solar activity, studying the sun at both its turbulent maximum and demure minimum.
 The satellite observed some fine-scale structures for the first time as well, including coronal or solar moss, a sponge-like structure found at the base of some coronal loops.
 On June 21, 2010, TRACE took its last image, after millions of images before the last and 12 successful years in orbit.